books

 International Social Science Review: “Does a masterful job of recapitulating Edison’s life, times, and inventive legacy.
 Combining impeccable scholarship with a flair for story-telling, Stross’s account goes beyond a mere recitation of the already well-known story of Edison’s inventions and technical career.
 In this radical reassessment, he shows how Edison’s impact on public opinion gathered a momentum which obscured the actual facts about his many disappointments and failures….It is destined to become the standard work on Edison and his era.”

-eBoys: The first Inside Account of Venture Capitalists at Work
+The First Inside Account of Venture Capitalists at Work

 Crown Publishing Group